Why Mix Ativan With Alcohol?

 Attempting to detox from alcohol withdrawal without proper supervision can be dangerous, and is not recommended.
 A medically-supervised detoxification (medical detox) is the safest, and most effective way to treat alcohol dependence and withdrawal symptoms.

-It’s important to note that a medical detox is not considered a full treatment for polysubstance dependence, or sedative abuse, and should be paired with behavioral treatment, and further support in order to sustain long-term recovery.
+It’s important to note that a medical detox is not considered a full treatment for polysubstance dependence, or sedative use, and should be paired with behavioral treatment, and further support in order to sustain long-term recovery.

 Ativan And Alcohol Treatment Programs

 Alcohol and Ativan are highly addictive drugs, and without help quitting the two can be close to impossible.
 Alcohol affects each person differently, and while some are able to simply give it up, others are not.
-An individualized treatment approach treats alcoholism, alcohol abuse, co-occurring disorders, and polysubstance dependence as it applies to each person’s needs.
+An individualized alcoholic treatment approach treats alcoholism, alcohol use, co-occurring disorders, and polysubstance dependence as it applies to each person’s needs.

 Addiction can have environmental, psychological, physical, and spiritual factors, so a successful treatment focuses on each of these areas.
 A behavioral treatment at an alcohol rehabilitation center aims to help a person overcome alcohol and other drugs, and learn to live a self-directed life in recovery.